 Before visiting the Forbidden City, you find yourself in Tiananmen Square as that is the way to enter.
 We were there on a very polluted day, so everything was coated in gray.

 The sky blended with the concrete of the streets and sidewalks.
 Every image I have seen of this place – the tanks, the army, the massacre – was coming back to me as I stood there, watching the very different place it is today.
-It felt strange and eerie to say the least.
-A dark tourism moment really.
+It felt strange and eerie, to say the least—a dark tourism moment.

 Ironically, Tiananmen means “gate of heavenly peace.”
 Today, it is a more peaceful place.
-In the centre, you’ll find the Monument to the People’s Heroes and Mao’s Mausoleum where you can see his body on display.
+You’ll find the Monument to the People’s Heroes and Mao’s Mausoleum in the centre, where you can see his body on display.
 Flanking the square are many government buildings and museums.

 The entrance to the Palace Museum complex is through a big red wall that dates back to the Ming dynasty.
 On it hangs Mao’s portrait and is probably one of the most recognizable images of Beijing.

 What is the Forbidden City?

-The Forbidden City, also known as the Palace Museum dates back to 1420.
-It was home to 24 Chinese Ming and Qing emperors for centuries.
-The last of them lived here up until 1924.
+The Forbidden City, also known as the Palace Museum, dates back to 1420.
+It was home to 24 Chinese Ming and Qing emperors for centuries, and the last of them lived here until 1924.
 It was only in 1949 that the Forbidden City opened to the public.

 If you have wondered where the name “forbidden” comes from, you are not alone.
-As it was the home of the emperors and their court, regular folks were forbidden from entering.
-That gave the palace its name.
+As it was the home of the emperors and their court, regular folks were forbidden from entering, which gave the palace its name.
 Not as dramatic as I imagined.